687vex/Competition-Template-2020-2021/README.md

 # Competition Code Template

 ## Instructions for Team 241:
 This is the competition template for CAMS VEX 687: The Nerd Herd for the 2020-2021 season.
 Your team's programming leader will fork this repository; you will make commits to your team's fork.
+Make sure your program meets our [Code Documentation Guidelines](https://github.com/687vex/Competition-Template-2020-2021/blob/main/CodeDocumentation.md)

 ## Editing Repositories
 If for some reason you want to clone the code locally, follow one of these methods: